Algebraic coherent confluence and higher globular Kleene algebras: Higher modal Kleene algebras

 \subsubsection{Semirings}

-A \emph{semiring} is a structure $(S, + , 0, \cdot, 1)$ made of a set $S$ and two binary operations~$+$ and $\cdot$ such that $(S,+,0)$ is a commutative monoid, $(S,\cdot,1)$ is a monoid whose \emph{multiplication operation}~$\cdot$ distributes over the \emph{addition operation} $+$, from the left, and right and $0$ is a left and right zero of multiplication.
+A \emph{semiring} is a structure $(S, + , 0, \cdot, 1)$ made of a set $S$ and two binary operations~$+$ and $\cdot$ such that $(S,+,0)$ is a commutative monoid, $(S,\cdot,1)$ is a monoid whose \emph{multiplication operation}~$\cdot$ distributes over the \emph{addition operation} $+$, from the left and right, and $0$ is a left and right zero of multiplication.
 A \emph{dioid} is a semiring $S$ in which addition is idempotent: $x+x=x$ for all $x\in S$.
-In this case, $(S,+,0)$ is a semilattice with partial oder defined by \begin{eqn}{equation} x\leq y \quad \Leftrightarrow \quad x + y = y, \end{eqn} for all $x,y\in S$, with respect to which addition and multiplication are order-preserving and $0$ is minimal.
+In this case, $(S,+,0)$ is a semilattice with partial order defined by

+for all $x,y\in S$, with respect to which addition and multiplication are order-preserving and $0$ is minimal.
 We will often denote multiplication simply by juxtaposition.

 A \emph{bounded distributive lattice} is a dioid $(S,+,0,\cdot,1)$, whose multiplication $\cdot$ is commutative and idempotent, and $x \leq 1$, for every $x\in S$.